-As the Principal, Mrs Drayton ensures that she is visible and available in school on a daily basis to answer questions that our students may have.
-See below some questions raised by our current students.
+As the Principal, Mrs Perry ensures that she is visible and available in school on a daily basis to answer questions that our pupils and students may have.
+See below some questions raised by our current pupils and students.

 I can’t go into classes because I don’t understand, I can’t do the work and then I get told off.
 What would you do if I was too anxious to go in?